 There aren’t really any signs in the parking lot (at least that we saw) saying where to go to get to the Fairy Pools, but it looked like there was only one trail that started across the street so we went there.
 The trail is 2.4 km to the Fairy Pools and back.
 The first part of the hike is downhill.

 Then you need to cross the stream.
-There are stones for you to step on and its not too difficult.
-Later on during the hike there is another crossing where you have to take pretty big steps to get across.
+There are stones for you to step on and it’s not too difficult.
+Later on, during the hike, you reach another crossing where you have to take pretty big steps to get across.
 Knowing that the water is pretty cold here, I was a little hesitant but I made it across ok.

-Once you get past the second crossing it is not much longer before you reach the main area where the fairy pools are.
+Once you get past the second crossing it is not much longer before you reach the main fairy pool area.
 We didn’t see anyone swimming when we were there (the water is cold!) but we did see people climbing to get the best angle to take a picture of the largest waterfall.
 Whether you chose to swim or just take photos, please be careful!

 So it was raining a little on and off as we hiked to the Fairy Pools.
 I just hoped we would be able to make it back to the car before it really starting coming down and the trail got muddy.
 We didn’t want to rush things though because the Fairy Pools are stunning.
 The water was so clear and I loved the waterfalls.
 Plus you look into the distance and see the mountains.
 It really is something you should experience for yourself.